arodger2/eco_genomics/population_genomics/popgen_notes.md

 -   In the fastq file, the 1st line is the sequence itself, second line is Q scores

 -   Q scores range from 0-40+, letters like I and G mean high confidence in that base pair (mistakes every 1,000-10,000 bp)

+9/17/24

+Today we looked at how genetic data is filtered

+-   used a package called SNPfiltR to filter based on depth and align genetic data with metadata (populations and individual ID)

+-   We used heatmap.bp to visualize at several steps

+-   we filtered based on thresholds for individual and SNP missingness

+-   we filtered for only biallelic data and wrote the final filtered data set into its own file so we can pickup where we left off.